 • Appreciate health & safety legislation including aspects of criminal and civil law

-To gain confidence in promoting equality in the workplace for people who are neurodiverse.
+To gain confidence in promoting equality in the workplace for neurodiverse individuals (including Autism Spectrum Condition).

 Learning Outcomes